alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Model Training

 To train the model, an AdamOptimizer is used because it performs best among other commonly used optimizers for the MNIST dataset.
 Therefore, it is chosen and was also the best optimizer tested (without prove here).
-Moreover, the learning rate was slightly variated within the rate 0.008 - 0.015 but the best results were performs by the learning 0.001, why it is set to this value.
+Moreover, the learning rate was slightly variated within the rate 0.008 - 0.015 but the best results were performs by the learning 0.001, why it remains to this value.

 The number of epochs has be increased to 40 in order to achieve these results, what also increases the training time.